-- 2. Development proposals that are likely to generate a significant number of journeys must be located near existing town and village centres, public transport routes, main roads and, where relevant, the cycle network.
-Such developments will be required to provide a transport assessment or transport statement. - 3.
-Development proposals must demonstrate the continued safe and efficient operation of the strategic and local road networks. - 4.
-The following improvements to public transport infrastructure will be supported: - a) Public transport waiting facilities, particularly those with reliable and accessible information: - b) Infrastructure supporting the transfer of freight from road to rail and water: - c) Improvements to walking, cycling and bus connectivity at all transport interchanges; - d) Improvements to the quality and provision of cycle parking at railway stations and key bus stops. - 5.
-In town and village centres, development will be permitted which appropriately provides for improved footways and cycle routes, cycle parking, and measures to restrict the impact of heavy goods vehicles and other traffic on historic streets.
+Policy Description HRA Implications Strategic Policy SD19: Transport and Accessibility Development proposals will be permitted provided that they are located and designed to minimise the need to travel and promote the use of sustainable modes of transport.
+Development proposals that are likely to generate a significant number of journeys must be located near existing town and village centres, public transport routes, main roads and, safe and attractive routes for cycling and walking.
+Such No HRA implications This policy does not outline any specific new development relating to transport.
+It is essentially a policy that seeks to manage development rather than allocating development and one that promotes sustainable transport and designing development to limit journey requirements or promote sustainable transport.
+It promotes the use of sustainable transport.
+It promotes the use of sustainable transport methods such as walking, cycling and bus connectivity and use.
+This has potential to limit the Plan's contribution to atmospheric pollution.
+As such there are no impact pathways present. developments will be required to provide a transport assessment or transport statement.
+3. Development proposals must demonstrate the continued safe and efficient operation of the strategic and local road networks.
+4. The following improvements to public transport infrastructure will be supported: a) Public transport waiting facilities, particularly those with reliable and accessible information; b) Infrastructure supporting the transfer of freight from road to rail and uptor. water; c) Improvements to walking, cycling and bus connectivity at all transport interchanges; d) Improvements to the quality and provision of cycle parking at railway stations and key bus stops.
+5. In town and village centres, development will be permitted which appropriately provides for improved footways and cycle routes, cycle parking, and measures to restrict the impact of heavy goods vehicles and other traffic on historic streets.